duaraghav8/vault-setup/README.md

 # vault-setup
-Setup for a production-grade Vault cluster
+This repository demonstrates setup for a minimal production-grade [Vault](https://www.vaultproject.io/) cluster.
+I made it for my own practice.

 1. Run Packer with `ami/vault.json` to build the AMI.
 This AMI will be used to create Vault servers.
 2. Run Terraform inside `infrastructure/` to build a High-Availability Vault cluster with DynamoDB as Storage backend.